alisw/AliPhysics/MUON/READMEgeometry.txt

 /*!

-\page README_geometry README geometry
+\page README_geometry Geometry

 \section geometry_s1 General Information about MUON Geometry

 Our geometry is described in the geometry builder classes.
-Main geometrical constants are set in the class AliMUONConstants.
+The main geometrical constants are set in the class AliMUONConstants.
+The geometry is built from the code during running simulation and it is automatically exported in a geometry.root file via the framework.
+Then  aliroot takes this geometry.root file as a unique geometrical info of our apparatus during the generation and the reconstruction and analysis (if needed)

-The code can then generate the geometry data files transform.dat and svmap.dat (see description below) via the macro
+The code can also generate the special geometry data files, transform.dat and svmap.dat, via the macro
-MUONGenerateGeometryData.C (more info below).
+MUONGenerateGeometryData.C (see more in \ref geometry_s4 below).

-The geometry data files have to be recreated each time the code of the geometry is modified.
-The info (well updated) in this files (svmap) is need during the simulation.
+The svmap.dat data file have to be recreated each time the code of the geometry is modified.
+The info (well updated) in this file is needed during the simulation.
 We can also decide to use the transform.dat file as input of our geometry.
 This allows for changing the position of our detection elements and/or half-planes (half-chambers in code jargon) without modifying and recompiling the code.

-First step in the official aliroot simulation process is to create the geometry.root file from the builders to build the MUON geometry within the geometrical modeler framework of root.
-Then  aliroot takes the geometry.root file as a unique geometrical info of our apparatus during the generation and the reconstruction and analysis (if needed)

 Misalignments are in the official AliRoot code applied to the geometry.root file.

-\section geometry_s2 How to check the Geometry with the new Geometrical modeler
+\section geometry_s2 How to check the geometry with the Root geometrical modeler

 \see ftp://root.cern.ch/root/doc/chapter16.pdf
 \see http://agenda.cern.ch/fullAgenda.php?ida=a05212